Learn about the basics and potential considerations of adding a DAF to your giving plan.

 Donor-advised funds are gaining popularity for other reasons as well, including:

-Recurring grants: Many donor-advised funds have recurring grant options (as well as a number of other online functionalities), to help you optimize your giving to align with your overall charitable strategy
+Recurring grants: Many donor-advised funds have recurring grant options (as well as a number of other online functionalities) to help simplify giving to the charities you regularly support.

 “Many donors, as part of their overall business transition plan, opt to include a gift of a portion of their business to a DAF,” says Buckley.
 “This allows them to fulfill both their business transition and their charitable planning goals.”